PacketFire/packetfire_site/content/post/daily-bugle-boot2-root-writeup copy.md

 SESSION => 1
 ```

 I then saved the template and refreshed the index page which quickly resulted in a caught shell.
-Next I executed the post-exploit `shell_to_meterpreter` module to obtain a stabler shell.
+Next I executed the post-exploit `shell_to_meterpreter` module.

 ```
 msf5 post(multi/manage/shell_to_meterpreter) >